-As at 31 December 2021, the Group pledged certain assets with a carrying value of approximately RMB94.4 million (2020: RMB112.0 million) as collateral for the Group's bank borrowings.
+As at 31 December 2022, the Group pledged certain assets with a carrying value of approximately RMB38,616 million (2021: RMB94.4 million) as collateral for the Group's bank borrowings.

-INFORMATION ON EMPLOYEES
+EMPLOYEES

-As at 31 December 2021, the Group had a total of 300 full time employees, including the Executive Directors (2020: 509).
-Total staff costs (including Directors' emoluments) were approximately RMB35.8 million, as compared to approximately RMB61.5 million for the year ended 31 December 2020.
+As at 31 December 2022, the Group had a total of 96 full-time employees, including the Executive Directors (2021: 300) and the total staff costs (including Directors' emoluments) were approximately RMB11.5 million (2021: approximately RMB35.8 million).

 The Group remunerates its employees based on their performance, experience and prevailing industry practice.
-Competitive remuneration package is offered to retain elite employees.
-The package includes salaries, medical insurance, discretionary bonuses, other benefits as well as mandatory provident fund schemes for employees in Hong Kong and state managed retirement benefit schemes for employees in the PRC.
+Competitive remuneration package is offered to retain elite employees, which includes salaries, medical insurance, discretionary bonuses, other benefits as well as mandatory provident fund schemes for employees in Hong Kong and state managed retirement benefit schemes for employees in the PRC.